allpix-squared/allpix-squared/.gitlab/issue_templates/Bug.md

 (Please use code blocks (```) to format console output, logs, and code as it's very hard to read otherwise.)

-### Output of checks

-(If you are reporting a bug on GitLab.com, write: This bug happens on GitLab.com)

 #### Build environment information

 <details>